The History of Wesleyan Homes

 During 2006 a community Capital Campaign was successfully conducted to raise one and a half million dollars to build a modern retirement facility to replace the original Wesleyan Retirement Home.
 The Retirement Home on University was sold to a private developer to be remodeled into an office building.
 The Wesleyan Board split the proceeds of the sale between the Benevolent Endowment Fund dedicated to helping those who otherwise could not afford the care or facilities they need and new campus development.

-In January 2008, a 124 apartment Independent (Web Tasarım) Living facility was opened on a 40 acre campus at William’s Drive and Estrella Crossing in Georgetown called The Wesleyan at Estrella.
+In January 2008, a 124-apartment Independent Living facility was opened on a 40-acre campus at William’s Drive and Estrella Crossing in Georgetown called The Wesleyan at Estrella.

 In addition to independent living apartments, in February 2011 the assisted living and memory care apartments were completed.